Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 Parameters which have been hard-coded (may change when Nextflowed):

-- `rt-profiling` (smart profiling yileded no benefit for a much slower run time)
+- `rt-profiling` (smart profiling yielded no benefit for a much slower run time)
 - `pg-level 2`
 - `qvalue 0.01`